 The 2011 models had slightly different metrics for the 4WD models, 100 lbs. less but nothing significant as you can see in the two charts below.

-The 2010-2013 Avalanche's that were 2WD had a 100 pound advantage over 4WD models when comparing the metrics in the charts and if you had the K5L HD cooling package installed, then you had the highest towing capacity available, no matter if you had a 2WD or 4WD model.
+The 2010-2013 models that were 2WD had a 100 pound advantage over 4WD models when comparing the metrics in the charts and if you had the K5L HD cooling package installed, then you had the highest capacity available, no matter if you had a 2WD or 4WD model.

-The towing chart for the 2009 Chevy Avalanche's was a bit more complex than later model years and the capacity was also a bit different too.
+The chart for the 2009 models was a bit more complex than later model years and the capacity was also a bit different too.

 Overall, the towing capacity for the 2009 Chevy Avalanche's ranged from 5,100-8,100 pounds.

-In order to decipher what your '09 Avalanche's towing capacities are, you will need to use the RPO codes.
-If you had the K5L cooling package installed on your Avalanche like the chart states (K5L RPO Code) then you will have the higher towing capacities.
+In order to decipher what your '09 truck's capacities are, you will need to use the RPO codes.
+If you had the K5L cooling package installed, like the chart states, (K5L RPO Code) then you will have the higher capacities.

 The 2008 Chevy Avalanches had a higher overall towing capacity than later model years, ranging from 7,000-8,200 pounds, depending on a couple of factors.

-The '08 Avalanches came in 2WD and 4WD models, like other model years and the 2WD models had about a 200 pound advantage when it came to tow capacity when you compare similar specs.
+The '08 models also came in 2WD and 4WD models, like other model years and the 2WD models had about a 200 pound advantage when it came to overall capacity numbers, when you compare similar specs.